 - I like to batch-cook rice ahead of time so I always have some on hand.
 I also LOVE the instant rice microwave packets in a pinch….they are so handy to have around.
 The Jasmine Rice packets from Trader Joes are awesome!

 - These shrimp bowls are perfect for a meal prep lunch.
-Just leave off the avocado and keep the dressing separate.
-The veggies hold up pretty well in the fridge for 2 days.
+Just keep the avocado and dressing separate.
+The veggies hold up pretty well in the fridge for about 3 days.

 Easy Shrimp Poke Bowl

 - 1 lb shrimp, peeled and deveined See Note 1

 - 1 cup cucumber, chopped or sliced